 Nylon bag can be washed easily.
 Drawstring closure.
 Bag folds into a small case for easy packing.
 Holds several days of laundry.
 Light and simple.
 Small enough to take backpacking.
 An easy way to keep your clean clothes separated from your dirty laundry in your bags.

-Could be better built.
+Could be built better.
 It does not have an extra carry handle for when it is full.

 One of the downsides of travel is dealing with your dirty laundry when you return home.
 Half the time it's mixed in with any remaining clean clothes, so you're forced to wash the entire contents of your suitcase.
 If you take a travel laundry bag on your vacation, you can have all your dirty clothes sorted and ready to wash when you return, making your chores a little easier.